-"In order to be binding, provisions on the following matters must be included in the articles of association:
+"In order to be binding, provisions on the following matters must be

-- 1. amendment of the articles of association, where different from the statutory provisions; - 2. the payment of shares of profits paid to board members; - 3. the interest paid to shareholders until commencement of the company's operations; - limitation of the company's duration; - contractual penalties for failure to pay up share capital on time; - 6. capital increases from authorised capital and contingent capital increases; - 7. [repealed] - 8. restrictions on the transferability of registered shares; - 9. the preferential rights of individual share classes, participation certificates, dividend rights certificates and the granting of special privileges; - 10. restrictions on the voting rights of shareholders and their rights to appoint representatives; - 11. cases not envisaged in law in which the general meeting may make resolutions only by qualified majority; - 12. authority to delegate management responsibilities to individual members of the board of directors or to third parties; - 13. the organisation and duties of the external auditors, where these go beyond those prescribed by law; - 14. the possibility of converting shares issued in a specific form into another form, together with an allocation of resultant costs, where this derogates from the regulations in the Uncertificated Securities Act of 3 October 2008."
+- 1. amendment of the articles of association, where different from the - 2. the payment of shares of profits paid to board members; - 3. the interest paid to shareholders until commencement of the comp - 4. limitation of the company's duration; - 5. contractual penalties for failure to pay up share capital on time; - 6. capital increases from authorised capital and contingent capital inc - . [repealed] - 8. restrictions on the transferability of registered shares; - the preferential rights of individual share classes, participation cert